This is the second in our series on financing the clean energy disruption/revolution. The first part explores the cleantech bubble of 2011.

 Venture capital is a catalyst, not a replacement for the more traditional cleantech funding

 In my previous article, How venture investors lost $10 billion in the cleantech collapse of 2011, I explored the dramatic implosion of the Cleantech 1.0 funding bubble.
 VCs lost their shirts and cleantech has been a four-letter word since.
 Fortunately, investors learned a lot and there are many reasons to be optimistic about Cleantech 2.0.
 Among them is the hard-learned lesson that venture capital isn’t a fit for every type of cleantech investing.
-In my next article, I will
+In my next article, I will breakdown the types of cleantech investments and explain where VC best fits.
+In the meantime, it’s sufficient to understand that venture capital is a catalyst for other, more risk-averse types of cleantech investing.
+By focusing largely on new technologies and new business models, VCs change the investment returns for the rest of the industry.

 Let me explain.
 Venture capital firms won’t fund giant wind farms or huge solar manufacturing plants any more than they funded, for example, the data centers and fiber optic networks that power the internet.
 But, VCs did fund the companies that created the fiber optic switches.
 The resulting switches leapfrogged previous technologies in cost and functionality.
 This meant that data centers and fiber optic networks could be more profitable which, in turn, made them more attractive to traditional investors like banks.
 For cleantech, new technologies and new business models from VC-backed companies will lower the risk, improve the profits, and increase the returns for traditional sources of capital like banks and governments.